War of Radagaisus: Strength and army building of Stilicho

 The army of Radagaisus was of such a size that Stilicho did not dare to attack it with his field army.
 Radagaisus' army ravaged Italy from the Alps to Tuscany for more than half a year before Stilicho amassed a force large enough to deal with the barbarian invaders.
 The fact that some towns were taken by storm, although unspecified but most likely all walled, was ominous enough in itself.

-Stilicho brought a total of thirty Numerus of the Roman army into position.
+Since the empire was separated into an eastern and western part, Stilicho lacked sufficient resources and manpower.
+He brought a total of thirty Numerus of the Roman army into position.
 Together with auxiliary troops from the Alans and Huns, he managed to create a force of between 15,000 and 20,000 men, but possibly even smaller.
 Given the magnitude of the danger, it is reasonable to assume that he also mobilized troops stationed in Gaul, as he had done earlier during Alaric's invasion of Italy.
 However, the deployment of this army was continually postponed, because in April 406, soldiers were still recruited and even slaves were recruited into the army on the promise of freedom and a reward of two solidi.
 Eventually, Uldin's Hunnish auxiliaries arrived in Italy, strengthening Stilicho's army.